hindu-comm/mail_stream_advaita-l/2014/06/Bhagavat_Purana_comm/13__saha_niranjan_via_Ad.md

 I'm able to scan the book and share with those who wish to have it.

-I'll type the text too.​
+I'll type the text too.